NishkarshRaj/Markdown-for-Documentation/Horizontal Rules/README.md

 2. -
 3. _

-Note: If used in three, - gives a horizontal rule, for more, it gives a heading.
+Note: If used after a one line paragraph, --- gives a heading.
 ```
 Hello
 ***
 Hello
+---
 ---
 Hello
 ___